Calabi-Yau metrics with conical singularities along line arrangements

 We expect in higher dimension that the BMY inequality in the logarithmic setting (as the one considered in \cite{GT}) can also be improved by modifying the second Chern class by weighting the codimension one singularities of the divisor of the pair with the volume density/infiumum of normalized volume of valuations (which should be the same at the generic point, see \cite{Liu}).

-More generally, it is reasonable to expect that it would be interesting to consider `weighted Chern classes', using the volume density/infiumum of normalized volume of valuations, which should compute Chern-Weil integrals for nice K\"ahler metrics on klt pairs.
+More generally, it would be interesting to consider `weighted Chern classes', using the volume density/infiumum of normalized volume of valuations, which should compute Chern-Weil integrals for nice K\"ahler metrics on klt pairs.
 This is interesting also in the absolute (i.e., non-conical) case.

 For example, one could consider a \emph{weighted Euler Characteristic} of the weighted klt pair $(X,D)$, with respect to the normalized volume $\nu: X \rightarrow (0,1]$: